1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/structure-key-modification.md

 ## Compliant Solution

 Access to existing key directly and set new value.
-Insead of delete key should set a value that represents blank or initial value.
+Instead of delete key should set a value that represents blank or initial value.

 ```bsl
 // @strict-types